Korachof/TrashQuest/README.md

 - Terminal scripts and PowerShell commands are tailored for Windows development consistency.
 - Signup form now uses a shared `FormGroup` component for consistent styling and layout
 - Prettier is now configured in .prettierrc at the project root.
 Developers using VS Code should install the Prettier extension and enable "editor.formatOnSave" in settings.
+- A **Firebase API key** was previously exposed in commit history.
+It has been secured, restricted, and scrubbed from Git.
+History was rewritten on July 14, 2025, to remove the key.
+All current configurations are safe.